 Advanced Search

 LI Xinghan, ZHANG Duo, YANG Feihong, WANG Xinyu, RAN Xianwen.
-Asteroid Hypervelocity Collisions and DefensesJ.
+Asteroid Modeling Technology and Hypervelocity CollisionsJ.
 Journal of Deep Space Exploration.
 DOI: 10.3724/j.issn.2096-9287.2026.20250109

 Citation: LI Xinghan, ZHANG Duo, YANG Feihong, WANG Xinyu, RAN Xianwen.
-Asteroid Hypervelocity Collisions and DefensesJ.
+Asteroid Modeling Technology and Hypervelocity CollisionsJ.
 Journal of Deep Space Exploration.
 DOI: 10.3724/j.issn.2096-9287.2026.20250109

-Asteroid Hypervelocity Collisions and Defenses
+Asteroid Modeling Technology and Hypervelocity Collisions

-• To address the challenges of complex asteroid geometries, low modeling efficiency, and unclear momentum transfer mechanisms during hypervelocity collisions, this study developed a voxelization modeling method accelerated by a Bounding Volume Hierarchy(BVH) structure.
-Key momentum transfer laws under hypervelocity impact were computationally analyzed using the Smoothed Particle Hydrodynamics(SPH) method.
-The results demonstrate that compared to GPU-based voxelization methods, the present approach achieves an 86.8% efficiency gain in voxelization processing, with 96.5% voxel identification accuracy and particle mass errors below 3.5%.
-A strong correlation exists between impact angle and the momentum transfer factor(β), peaking at β = 3.82 for a 60° impact—representing a 41.7% increase over the 30° impact case.
-Ejecta-induced recoil contributes 68.3% of the total momentum change imparted to the asteroid.
-This study confirms that the BVH-accelerated voxelization method efficiently handles concave geometries(7.3 times faster than conventional methods) and identifies 60° as the optimal impact angle for maximizing momentum transfer efficiency in rubble-pile asteroids(β > 3.5).
+• To address the challenges of complex asteroid geometries, low modeling efficiency, and unclear momentum transfer mechanisms during hypervelocity collisions, a voxelization modeling method accelerated by a Bounding Volume Hierarchy (BVH) structure was developed.
+Key momentum transfer laws under hypervelocity impact were computationally analyzed using the Smoothed Particle Hydrodynamics (SPH) method.
+The results demonstrated that compared to GPU-based voxelization methods, the present approach achieved an 86.8% efficiency gain in voxelization processing, with an voxel identification accuracy of 96.5% and particle mass errors below 3.5%.
+A strong correlation existed between impact angle and momentum transfer factor (β), peaking at β = 3.82 for a 60° impact—representing a 41.7% increase over the 30° impact case.
+Ejecta-induced recoil contributed 68.3% of the total momentum change imparted to the asteroid.
+This study confirms that the BVH-accelerated voxelization method efficiently handles concave geometries (7.3 times faster than conventional methods) and identifies 60° as the optimal impact angle for maximizing momentum transfer efficiency in rubble-pile asteroids (β > 3.5).
 The established technical framework is scalable to kilometer-scale celestial body deflection scenarios, providing critical tool support for optimizing multi-impactor collaborative trajectories.

 • loading